carinvid/CarolinaReedy/README.md

 - 👋 Hi, I’m Carolina Reedy
+-
+- WELCOME TO MY PROFILE!!!!!
-- 👀 I’m interested in web-font developer
+- - 👀 I have a BS in Computer Science.
-- 🌱 I’m currently learning web fullstack develepoment
+- - 🌱 I’m currently learning web fullstack develepoment and practicing all the languages that I can.
-- 💞️ I’m looking to collaborate on everything that I can while I am still learning.
+- - 💞️ I’m looking to collaborate on everything that I can while I am still learning.
 - 📫 How to reach me @ carinvid@gmail.com

 <img src='https://github.com/carinvid/Carolina.Reedy/blob/main/assets/images/PortfolioScreenS.jpg'>